twesterhout/lattice-symmetries/python/tutorial.md

 ```
 We see that basis states include only spins with 2 spins up.
 It is also interesting to note that in this case a basis state is not equal to its index.

-Sometimes our system has spin inversion symmetry, and we can additionally shorten our basis.
+Sometimes, our system has spin inversion symmetry, and we can additionally shorten our basis.
 In this case, we can specify it as follows:
 ```sh
 basis = ls.SpinBasis(4, spin_inversion=-1) #Spin inversion is present.
 It is not nessecary to specify hamming weight here, since it is fixed by spin inversion symmetry. basis.build() #build basis